Vuelta 2025 Route stage 20: Robledo de Chavela - Bola del Mundo

 What drama will we see this time?

 A quiet phase of approximately 50 kilometres leads to the base of the Puerto de Navacerrada.
 The first ascent of the Navacerrada is 6.9 kilometres long and averages 7.6%.
-At the summit, 43 kilometres remain, roughly half of which is a descent.
+There are time bonuses up ro grabs at the summit.

 Click on the images to zoom